-“One of the things that all three of us kind of dabble in, in different forms, is a challenge coordination.
-We are Sherpas for our teams and we really guide them through the entire process,” explains Callini, leader of the [email protected] program, NASA’s internal crowdsourcing platform. [email protected] draws from the many intellectual resources across NASA to come up with novel solutions to problems.
-She elaborates that challenges and solutions have “to be actionable so that the challenge owners and the technical teams or non-technical teams can take those solutions and move them forward.”
+“One of the things that all three of us kind of dabble in, in different forms, is challenge coordination.
+We are Sherpas for our teams and we really guide them through the entire process,” explains Callini, leader of the NASA@WORK program, NASA’s internal crowdsourcing platform.
+NASA@WORK draws from the many intellectual resources across NASA to come up with novel solutions to problems.
+She elaborates that challenges and solutions have “to be actionable.
+So that the challenge owners and the technical teams or non-technical teams can take those solutions and move them forward.”

-One example was a challenge of time management.
-Recently, the International Space Station found itself with some extra crew time, and it needed to determine a way to fill it quickly.
+One example was the challenge of time management.
+Recently, the International Space Station found itself with some extra crew time.
+And it needed to determine a way to fill it quickly.
 Out of twenty proposals, nine were selected to move forward, and, most relevantly, the ISS team saved nearly a million dollars by making full use of their time in orbit.

 1 Percent Inspiration, 99 Percent Perspiration